Elden Ring: Sales

 Elden Ring sold 13.4 million copies worldwide by the end of March 2022 and 30 million by April 2025, making it one of the best-selling video games of all time.
 It was the best-selling game in several regions between February and March 2022, and is the fastest-selling Bandai Namco game of all time.
 It was the second-bestselling game of 2022 in the US after Call of Duty: Modern Warfare II, the third-bestselling in Europe, and the tenth-bestselling in Japan at retail.

-Shadow of the Erdtree sold five million copies within three days of its release.
-In July 2025, FromSoftware announced that the DLC had sold over ten million copies.